ReshmaWaghmare31/Bank_Loan_Analysis/README.md

 📌 𝐎𝐛𝐣𝐞𝐜𝐭𝐢𝐯𝐞 :-
 The Bank Loan Report project dives deep into monitoring and evaluating a bank's lending activities, providing comprehensive insights into loan- related metrics.
-▪️ This Excel dashboard aims to facilitate data-driven decision-making and strategic planning.
+▪️ This dashboard aims to facilitate data-driven decision-making and strategic planning.

 ➣Featured three insightful report pages: